DayBySay/DeepFloorplan/README.md

 ## Requirements

-Our code has been tested by using tensorflow-gpu==1.15.1 & OpenCV==3.3.1.
+Code has been tested by using tensorflow-gpu==1.15.1 & OpenCV==3.3.1.
 We used Nvidia Geforce GTX1060 with CUDA 10.0 installed.

 ```bash
 conda env create -f=requirements.yml